Cheesy Tex-Mex Yellow Squash Casserole (with Leftover Cornbread)

 Instructions

-• Cook the Squash: Cook 4 cups (784 g) summer squash with a tablespoon of added water.
+• Cook the Squash: Cook 4 cups (784 g) summer squash, chopped (3 small squash or 2 medium squash) with a tablespoon of added water.

 Cover and microwave on HIGH for about 8-9 minutes.

-Mash squash with a fork or masher and drain well and set aside.
+Mash squash with a fork or masher. drain well and set aside.

-• Sauté the vegetables: While the squash cooks, sauté chopped 1/2 medium (75 g) onion and 1/2 cup (75 g) red or green bell peppers in 2 tablespoons (28 g) butter melted in a large skillet over medium heat.
+• Sauté the vegetables: While the squash cooks, sauté chopped 1/2 medium (75 g) onion, chopped and 1/2 cup (75 g) red or green bell peppers, chopped in 2 tablespoons (28 g) butter melted in a large skillet over medium heat.

-After the vegetables soften, add 8 ounces (227 g) white mushrooms and cook another 2-3 minutes.
+After the vegetables soften, add 8 ounces (227 g) white mushrooms, cut into small slices and cook another 2-3 minutes.
 Add ¼ teaspoon cumin.

 • Make the Sauce: Add 1 tablespoon unbleached all-purpose flour to softened veggies.
 Cook and stir for about two minutes.